Skip to main content

 • Identify where sensitive data is used in jobs across an organization.

 • Making it easier for teams to work together across an organization.
-Visualizing the full scope of where a dataset or column is used reduces “sleuthing” time.
+Visualizing the full scope of where an asset is used reduces “sleuthing” time.

 • Helping ensure compliance with data regulations by fully understanding where data is used in an organization.